xshlc/carl-webapp/README.md

 ### Within the web app

 1. Inside VS Code or terminal run `npm install firebase`
-2. Create a `firebaseConfig.js` file in the root directory of the project
+2. Create a `next.config.js` file in the root directory of the project
-   1. What does this mean?
-If the project main folder is called `/carl-webapp` then it goes inside it, WITHOUT any folder nesting
-3. Paste the contents of the firebase initialization script
-   1. It should begin with something like
-      `// Import the functions you need from the SDKs you need`
+3. Define all environment variables inside the `next.config.js` to be referenced by `firebaseConfig.js`
+   1. Environment variables values are provided by Firebase in the settings of `carl_app (web)`

+### Using Firebase in the code
-4. In JavaScript files, import objects as needed.
+In JavaScript files, import objects as needed.

 Example: